JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-compatibility-guide.md

 **When do the changes take effect?**

+Here's the planned deprecation cycle:

-* 1.9.20: introduce a deprecation warning when multiple targets of the same type are used in Kotlin Multiplatform projects
+* 1.9.20: introduce a deprecation warning when similar multiple targets are used in Kotlin Multiplatform projects
 * 2.0: report an error in such cases, causing the build to fail

 <anchor name="jvmWithJava-preset-deprecation"></anchor>